cscorley/dissertation/chapters/3_method/2_study.md

 incrementally build the model from source code *changesets*.
-By training an online learning algorithm using changesets, our FLT and DIT maintain up-to-date models without incurring the non-trivial computational cost associated with retraining the topic model.
-In this section we describe the design of our study in which we compare our new methodology with the current practice.
+By training an online learning algorithm using changesets, our FLT and DIT maintain up-to-date models without incurring the non-trivial computational cost associated with retraining a snapshot-based topic model from scratch.
+In this section, we describe the design of our study in which we compare our new methodology with the current practice.
 We describe the case study using the Goal-Question-Metric approach [@Basili-etal_1994].

 ### Definition and Context {#sec:questions}